thanos-io/thanos/docs/proposals/202101_endpoint_discovery.md

 This alternative solution was also considered, however it was not chosen because of its following drawbacks.

-1. For servers implementing multiple API (e.g. Store, Rules, Exemplar), we need to make multiple microservices calls (For given example 3x calls).
+1. For servers implementing multiple APIs (e.g. Store, Rules, Exemplar), we need to make multiple gRPC calls, e.g. three calls to a component implementing Store, Rules and Exemplars APIs.
 2. There is also ambiguity about which Info method should be used for these kinds of servers.

 ### Upgrade plan

-Regardless of the solution, we will be not removing any flags for a given period and have a fallback code in place to be able to discover in the same way as we do right now.
-This will ensure a smooth upgrade path for the users that make use of the current flags for discovery.
-We will mark the current flags as deprecated and after two releases have passed we can remove the existing store and rule flag from the query component and remove any migration code.
+Regardless of the solution, we will be not removing any flags for a given period and have a fallback in place to be able to discover in the same way as we do right now.
+This will ensure a smooth upgrade path for the users who make use of the current flags for discovery.
+We will mark the current flags as deprecated and after two releases have passed we can remove the existing component-specific discovery flags from the query component and remove any migration code.

 ### Work plan

 1. We would be adding the new Info service and flags needed for the above solution, so this part would be entirely additive.
-2. Second step would be the integration of this service, flags and migration of existing code.
+2. Second step would be the integration of this service, the addition of new flags, and migration of existing code.
 3. We would not be removing the existing flags (`--store` and `--rule`) for some grace period, after that passes we would also have to remove it and any migration code.